-- We developed speeding models in Maine and Connecticut on Interstates to understand the impact of pandemic on speeding.
-Our latest results show that the odds of speeding significantly increased during pandemic in both states. - We also found that the odds of speeding in April and May of 2021, one year after the order, was still higher than before pandemic in both states.
+- We revised speeding models in Maine and Connecticut to understand the impact of density and pandemic on speeding in interstates and freeways.
+Our latest results show that the odds of speeding significantly increased during pandemic in both states.
+Also, as density increases, speeding decreases.
+Speeding continued to happen in both Connecticut and Maine, even one year after the start of pandemic. - The initial crash models were developed.
+These models help to understand crash pattern after pandemic.